kruize/kruize-demos/monitoring/local_monitoring/bulk_demo/Bulk_demo.md

 Bulk returns a `job_id` as a response to track the job status.
 The user can use the `job_id` to monitor the progress of the job.
 User can invoke listRecommendations API for the processed experiments to fetch the recommendations from Kruize.

-Refer the documentation of the [Bulk API](https://raw.githubusercontent.com/kruize/autotune/refs/heads/mvp_demo/design/BulkAPI.md) for details.
+Refer the documentation of the [Bulk API](https://github.com/kruize/autotune/blob/master/design/BulkAPI.md) for details.

 ## Demo workflow

-- Deploys [TFB application](https://github.com/kruize/benchmarks/blob/master/techempower/README.md) into 3 different namespaces and applies load for these applications
 - Deploys Kruize and creates the metric profile
 - Invokes the Bulk API using the configuration in bulk_input.json
-- Obtains the bulk job status using the job_id returned from the bulk API invocation
+- Obtains the bulk job status using the job_id returned from the Bulk API
 - Waits until the job status is COMPLETED and fetches the recommendations for all the processed experiments
 - Stores the bulk job status in job_status.json and all the recommendations in recommendations_data.json